mdn/content/files/en-us/web/html/element/dialog/index.md

 ## Usage notes

 - HTML {{HTMLElement("form")}} elements can be used to close a dialog box if they have the attribute `method="dialog"` or if the button used to submit the form has [`formmethod="dialog"`](/en-US/docs/Web/HTML/Element/input#formmethod) set.
 When a `<form>` within a `<dialog>` is submitted via the `dialog` method, the dialog box closes, the states of the form controls are saved but not submitted, and the {{domxref("HTMLDialogElement.returnValue", "returnValue")}} property gets set to the value of the button that was activated.
 - The CSS {{cssxref('::backdrop')}} pseudo-element can be used to style the backdrop of a modal dialog, which is displayed behind the `<dialog>` element when the dialog is displayed using the {{domxref("HTMLDialogElement.showModal()")}} method.
-For example, this pseudo-element can obfuscate the inert content behind the modal dialog.
+For example, this pseudo-element could be used to blur, darken, or otherwise obfuscate the inert content behind the modal dialog.
 - The [`autofocus`](/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute should be added to the element the user is expected to interact with immediately upon opening a modal dialog.
-If no element involves immediate interaction, while the `autofocus` attribute can be added to the `<dialog>` element itself, it is recommended to provide focus to the close button in the dialog.
+If no other element involves more immediate interaction, it is recommended to add `autofocus` to the close button inside the dialog, or the dialog itself if the user is expected to click/activate it to dismiss.
 - Do not add the `tabindex` property to the `<dialog>` element as it is not interactive and does not receive focus.
 The dialog's contents, including the close button contained in the dialog, can receive focus and be interactive.

 ## Examples